 Borrowing money from your parents each month could be a sign that you're not making enough money or that you're not doing a good job of managing the money you have.
 If you're already struggling to pay your bills, adding a credit card to the mix could strain your budget even more.

 If you have trouble staying organized and keeping up with deadlines, managing a credit card may be difficult.
 Missing credit card payments can result in fees and have negative consequences for your credit score.

-Pros & Cons of Credit Cards
+Pros and Cons of Credit Cards

-Now you can make the big decision: Should you get a credit card?
+Once you consider the factors above, you can make the big decision: Should you get a credit card?
 Here are the top benefits and drawbacks of credit cards.

 You’ll build credit history

 You don’t have to carry cash when traveling

 You could earn cash back or travel rewards

 You could feel more overwhelmed by bills

 You may not be ready for the responsibility